Best Peach Cobbler Pound Cake Recipe

 - Milk | Whole milk or cream will make the glaze thin enough to pour over the bundt cake.

-How to Make Peach Bundt Cake
+How to Make Peach Pound Cake

 Preheat your oven to 325°F (165° C), 350°F (175° C) for high altitudes.
 You also want to prepare your bundt pan by greasing it with vegetable oil or shortening and adding flour to prevent the cake from sticking.